aarki/grunt-lessvars/README.md

 All source code, tests, and meta-code (build tools and configuration) are written in EcmaScript 6 and transpiled using [Babel](http://babeljs.io/).
 The command `grunt babel` will transpile the `src` directory into the `tasks` directory which allows this module to be dropped in as a Grunt plugin.
-The Babel runtime/polyfill is **not** used outside of developer tools, and we would like to keep it this way.
+The Babel runtime/polyfill is **not** used outside of developer tools, and I would like to keep it this way.

 ### Code style `grunt style`
 Code style is enforced using [JSCS](http://jscs.info/).
 The style guide is located in `.jscsrc`.